 With a recruitment database of >2000 personnel, OSC differs from competitors by preferentially using employees where possible in the field and/or managing contractor teams.

 OSC is ISO certified for 9001:2008, 14001:2004, and OHSAS 18001:2007, and are members of Achilles FPAL and UVDB (pre-qualifying contractors), guaranteeing a high standard of service.

 OSC invests >80 % of profits into scientific and technical R&D (OSC publications), intended to influence marine policy and permit/licence decisions with evidence-based investigations, so clients fund this endeavour indirectly when they contract OSC’s commercial services.

-Through >11 years of ongoing decommissioning field studies for a consortium of O&G clients, OSC’s research (http://icesjms.oxfordjournals.org) indicates strongly that offshore oil and gas installations/structures provide reliable feeding habitats for marine mammals, which suggests that some well-placed offshore drilling rigs and production platforms should be left in situ at the end of their operational lifetimes.
+Since 2004 OSC has been conducting decommissioning field studies for a consortium of O&G clients.
+OSC’s research (http://icesjms.oxfordjournals.org) indicates strongly that offshore oil and gas installations/structures provide reliable feeding habitats for marine mammals, which suggests that some well-placed offshore drilling rigs and production platforms should be left in situ at the end of their operational lifetimes.

 In 2014, OSC undertook the definitive review on dredging and marine mammals (http://icesjms.oxfordjournals.org) on the back of supplying services to Shell for an ongoing project that has lasted nearly a decade.

 We won’t tell you what you want to hear to tick a box, we’ll tell you what you need to know to get the job done properly™